DarynOngera/ElixirServerCore/README.md

 3. **`:done`** - Job completed successfully with a result
 4. **`:failed`** - Job encountered an error during processing

+Jobs can also transition back to `:queued` when a retry is scheduled after a failure.
+Each job has a configurable `max_attempts` (default: 3) and uses exponential backoff between retries.

 Jobs remain in the queue throughout their lifecycle, allowing you to track their complete history and status via the API.
-The worker polls the queue every second, claims the next available job, executes it, and updates its status accordingly.
+The worker pool polls the queue, claims the next available job, executes it, and updates its status accordingly.

 ---